 You will most likely see square or tapered columns holding up the roof on the porch or veranda.

-Often the interior of a bungalow will boast a high ceiling and lots of windows.
+Often the bungalow’s interior will boast a high ceiling and many windows.
 High ceilings and lots of windows help to open up a smaller space.

 A bungalow style home will have simple details and lots of built-ins.
 Often you will see square columns on the inside of the home meant to separate living spaces in the interior.